vtexdocs/help-center-content/docs/announcements/en/pix-get-ready-to-offer-this-new-payment-method-on-your-e-commerce.md

 ---
-title: "Pix: get ready to offer this new payment method on your e-commerce"
+title: 'Pix: get ready to offer this new payment method on your e-commerce'
 id: 1v5clxhNiDST404Orzwrv6
 status: PUBLISHED
 createdAt: 2020-10-28T11:13:00.457Z